agentsattack/aiopscell/adk_agents/README.md

    * Python 3.12+

-   * An active Google Cloud Project with Vertex AI API enabled.
+   * An active Google Cloud Project

    * API Keys for Google (Gemini) and Anthropic (optional, if using Claude).
 Place in .env file